 Seed Treatments for Disease Management

-Pest management on vegetable bedding plants and transplants begins with a clean, weed-free, disinfected greenhouse.
+Pest management on vegetable transplants begins with a clean, weed-free, disinfected greenhouse.
 Before growing the crop, the greenhouse should be cleared of plant debris, weeds, flats and tools.
 Empty benches, potting tables, storage shelves, tools and cell packs should be washed and disinfected with a sanitizing agent.
 It is important to thoroughly clean or power wash to remove organic debris from plastic containers before using a sanitizing agent.
 Bits of organic debris can be difficult to remove and the organic matter can be a source of disease causing pathogens if the containers are reused.

 After the greenhouse has been sanitized, care must be taken to avoid recontamination with pathogens.
 Purchase certified, disease-free seed from reliable sources.
 If possible, purchase seed that has been disinfested by chemical and/or heat treatment by the seed company.
 Potting media is easily re-infested by dirty hose nozzles or tools and unsanitary growing conditions.
 The floor of the greenhouse is a good source for diseases.
 Use a hook to keep the hose nozzles off the floor.
 Grow transplants off the ground in a well-ventilated greenhouse.
 To prevent root rot diseases, avoid over-watering and over-fertilizing.
 Water early in the day to allow foliage to dry quickly to help prevent foliar diseases.